Legal Cover Letter Mistakes to Avoid

 - Are new or inexperienced in the workforce

 A good cover letter will mirror the job ad and discuss how the applicant meets each of the job requirements outlined in the posting.
-My job ad listed eight qualifications I was seeking in a successful applicant.
-Many of the cover letters I received failed to address any of the requirements I listed.
-Worse, some were quite generic or contained information that was off-topic and irrelevant to the position.
-Applicants who submitted generic letters were the easiest to eliminate and their resumes never received a glance.
+Writing a generic cover letter that contains information that was off-topic and irrelevant to the position will be the easiest to eliminate.

 - Weak: "I am an experienced criminal defense attorney."